MSBA-StellaSun/APM-project/Food Recognition with Nutrition Facts.md

 ## 7. Application
 ### FatSecret Platform API

-Once we are able to predict the food class, we access a food and nutrition database,  FatSecret Platform API, which will return the food’s nutrition fact information.
+Once we are able to predict the food class, we access a food and nutrition database,  FatSecret Platform API, which will return food’s nutrition fact information.

 FatSecret Platform API is “the #1 food and nutrition database in the world, utilized by more than 10,000 developers, in more than 50 countries contributing in excess of 500 million API calls every month”  provided by https://platform.fatsecret.com/api/.